 - Leave the frosting in the mixing bowl and cover with a cling wrap if you are not using it immediately.
 Press down the wrap against the surface, so it doesn’t dry out.
 Cover the bowl with a kitchen towel so the icing stays moist.
 I strongly advise you to use the icing on the same day, or else it will get pretty runny and won’t hold its shape when used for decorating.

 - Are you using pasteurized egg whites?
 Substitute the meringue powder with 4 tablespoons of pasteurized egg, and follow the same directions as above.

-- If you decide to use coloring and the icing becomes too runny, add more powdered sugar.
+- Add more powdered sugar if you decide to use coloring and the icing becomes too runny.
 If it becomes too thick, thin it out with water, a teaspoon at a time.

 So, as you layer up for the weather, and double up on coffees and lattes, don’t forget to stock up on baking pantry items.
 Let’s get baking.

 Are you looking for easy, delicious desserts to wow your guests at your next gathering?
 Try this apple-pumpkin sheet cake or this velvety classic tiramisu recipe.
 Don't forget to pin this easy gingerbread cookie recipe for later.
 Follow us on Facebook and Instagram (@worldlytreat), where we share a lot of behind the scene preps.

 Do you have a favorite cookie you bake for the holidays?
 Share with us in the comments below.